Shipping NGINX Logs to ClickHouse

 Conclusion

-This approach focuses on a schema tailored specifically for NGINX logs rather than a generic schema like OpenTelemetry.
-This design can be more efficient for NGINX-specific analysis but may be less flexible if you later need to analyze logs from multiple sources together.
+Section titled “Conclusion”A schema tailored to NGINX logs, like the one built here, can be more efficient for NGINX-specific analysis than a generic schema such as OpenTelemetry, but it’s less flexible if you later need to analyze logs from multiple sources together.